C++ Strings - C++ Programming Tutorial

 a) Passing C-Style Strings to Functions:

-C-style strings are passed as character arrays.
-It is good practice to use const to prevent modification inside the function.
+C-style strings are transferred as arrays of characters.
+It is considered a best practice to employ const to avoid alterations within the function.

 Example